-The R.E. leader is responsible for writing an annual plan for Collective Worship which reflects the aims stated above and takes due note of the Church calendar.
-This plan also details the hymns sung and the music played for entrance to and exit from the worship.
+The collective worship leader is responsible for writing an annual plan for Collective Worship which reflects the aims stated above and takes due note of the Church calendar.
+The plan for collective worship also includes a rota for each year to write a prayer for celebration assembly along with a song choice for the next week that is played when children come in and out of collective worship, the individual taking collective worship chooses the hymn that is to be sung this can be from the list from Thursday's singing assembly or another hymn that is appropriate for that collective worship.
 We observe the festivals and mark the events of the Christian calendar.

-Occasionally the themes of our worship are related to topics that we teach as part of the school curriculum and the SEAL Initiative, but are always Christian in nature.
+Occasionally the themes of our worship are related to topics that we teach as part of the school curriculum and our PSHE curriculum.
 We are aim to serve our local community whether children come from Christian homes, families of other faiths or of no faith.
 Having extended this Christian welcome to all God's children we accept them for who they are and try to make our school as sensitively inclusive as possible so sometimes worship includes engagement with the faiths and celebrations of people from outside the Christian tradition.